anoma/nspec/docs/tutorial/engines/engine-template-example.md

 ### Bool${}^2$: the local engine specific state

-Keep track of wether the auction is started and whether the deadline has passed.
+Keep track of whether the auction is started and whether the deadline has passed.

 ### Bid